 Caring for seniors with dementia who are living in nursing homes can be a challenging endeavor.
-One particular area of concern is the use of antipsychotic medications in treating older adults with Alzheimer’s, and other forms of dementia, when behaviors associated with those conditions become difficult to manage.
+One particular area of concern is the use of antipsychotic medications in treating older adults with Alzheimer’s disease and other forms of dementia when behaviors associated with those conditions become difficult to manage.

-However, they’re sometimes misused, and that’s a major area of concern, says Dr. Katherine Brownlowe, a neuropsychiatrist and assistant professor of neurology and psychiatry with the Ohio State University Wexner Medical Center.
+However, antipsychotic medications are sometimes misused, and that’s a major area of concern, says Dr. Katherine Brownlowe, a neuropsychiatrist and assistant professor of neurology and psychiatry with the Ohio State University Wexner Medical Center in Columbus.

 The Current State of Antipsychotic Use in Nursing Homes

 Recent reports suggesting that these powerful drugs may be overused or abused in some nursing homes have many people concerned.
 In September 2021, a New York Times investigation revealed that at least 21% of nursing home residents, more than 225,000 people in total, are on antipsychotic drugs.

 Sedative antipsychotic medications, such as Haldol (Haloperidol), can be dangerous for older people.
 The FDA warns that giving Haldol to elderly patients with dementia-related psychosis significantly increases the risk of death from heart problems, falls and infections.
 That increased risk of death was calculated at 1.6 to 1.7 times greater, based on an analysis of 17 placebo-controlled trials.

 “Over the course of a typical 10-week controlled trial, the rate of death in drug-treated patients was about 4.5%, compared to a rate of about 2.6% in the placebo group,” the FDA warning notes.
 For this reason, “Haldol injection is not approved for the treatment of patients with dementia-related psychosis” but is rather intended to treat schizophrenia.
 In short, Haldol and dementia can be a dangerous mix.